NBISweden/Knox-ePouta/reports/docs.md

 * Iptables rules for FORWARD (from em4 into the others)
 * Security rules
 * allowed MAC/IP or filtering by iptables on the bridges of the compute nodes

+# Things that did byte us in the...

+MAC/IP filtering on the bridges.